Midwestern HomeLife

 • Easy bar cookie recipe with simple pantry staple ingredients

-• Fun vintage recipe -- if you don't remember these, someone you know probably does!
+• Nostalgic, vintage recipe.
+If you don't remember these, you probably know someone who does!

-• Versatile recipe you can adapt with nuts, chocolate chips, or other add-ins!
+• Versatile recipe you can adapt with nuts, chocolate chips, butterscotch chips, or other add-ins.

 See recipe card at the bottom of the post for the full list of ingredients and exact amounts.

-Butter.
-Use room temperature butter so it will combine smoothly into the shortbread crust ingredients.
+• Butter.
+Use room temperature butter so mixes easily into the shortbread crust.

-All-purpose flour.
+• All-purpose flour.
 Measure flour by spooning it into the measuring cup and leveling it off with a knife.
-Scooping flour out of the bag compacts it and can lead to adding too much.
+Scooping flour out of the bag compacts it and can lead to adding too much and making the crust dry.

 shortbread dough in a white mixing bowl.

-Step 1: In a large mixing bowl, mix the brown sugar, flour, butter, and salt with a hand or stand mixer until it forms a soft dough.
-You may also need to knead the dough with your hands.
+Step 1: Make the shortbread crust.
+In a large mixing bowl, mix the brown sugar, flour, butter, and salt with a mixer until it forms a soft dough.
+You may need to knead it together with your hands.

 partially baked shortbread dough in a square baking pan.

-Step 2: Pat the shortbread crust into an 8X8 square pan and bake in a preheated oven at 350 degrees for 10 minutes.
+Step 2: Bake the crust.
+Pat the shortbread crust into an even layer in an 8X8 square pan.
+Bake in a preheated oven at 350 degrees for 10 minutes.
 It will not be fully baked.

 coconut filling in a white mixing bowl.

-Step 3: Beat the eggs in the same large bowl used for the crust.
+Step 3: Make the coconut filling.
+Beat the eggs in the same large bowl used for the crust.
 Stir in the flour, sugar, coconut, baking powder, salt, and vanilla.

 baked Coconut Dream Bars in a square baking pan.

-Step 4: Pour the coconut filling on top of the crust.
+Step 4: Assemble and bake.
+Pour the coconut filling on top of the crust.
 Bake for 20-25 minutes or until the coconut is golden brown.
 Cool completely on a wire rack and cut into bars.

 • stack of hello dolly bars with plate of hello dolly bars in background